siliconcompiler/siliconcompiler/docs/user_guide/data_model.rst

        └── rtl
            └── verilog

-If you further go one step further down, you'll see that ``verilog`` is a leaf parameter, so the :meth:`.getkeys()` function returns its parameter fields.
+If you further go one step further down, you'll see that ``verilog`` is a leaf parameter, so the :meth:`Chip.getkeys()` function returns its parameter fields.

 .. code-block:: python